RaphaelEckmayr/AnotherJavaAutoMapper/README.md

 ```

 ### Profiles
-Profiles are just a collection of Mappings which will automatically be loaded when creating a new Mapper with `new Mapper()`.
+Profiles are just a collection of Mappings which can be automatically loaded when creating a new Mapper with `new MapperBuilder().detectProfiles().build()`.
+It is turned off by default for performance reasons.

 ```java
 public class TestProfile extends Profile